mertcan-kaya/MEAMsimulation/README.md

-# MEAMsimulation
+# two-robot-interaction-simulink-app
-Simulation of MEAM with two Stäubli robots RX160 &amp; RX160L.
+Simulation of MEAM with two Stäubli robots RX160 &amp; RX160L force interaction.
 (MATLAB + Simulink)

 This simulation software is a combination of Simulink program that is run by an UI app coded in MATLAB App Designer.